** New Monthly Meeting location **

 Monthly meetings are held at the Nisswa American Legion at 7:00 p.m., the second Tuesday of each month

-November Food Drive
+December Food Drive

 Bring in $10 worth of shelf stable items or cash to be entered in a drawing for a $10 Musky Tackle Online gift card.
-For every $10 you donate at the November monthly meeting, you’ll get one entry for the drawing.
+For every $10 you donate at the meeting, you’ll get one entry for the drawing.

 Food donation suggestions:

 Bring in $10 worth of shelf stable items or cash to be entered in a drawing for a $10 Musky Tackle Online gift card.
-For every $10 you donate at the November monthly meeting, you’ll get one entry for the drawing.
+For every $10 you donate at the meeting, you’ll get one entry for the drawing.

 Food donation suggestions: